With your host John

 Become an SKA Patron and get monthly benefits from only £5.
 Click here to find out more.

 Join professional artist and podcaster Tom Shepherd for this full length, 2-3hr workshop webinar to paint a lively and loose street scene.
-You will learn how to look closely at how to simplify a complex scene, creating an exciting painting ** Details below ** Broadcasting live from England on 4 July 2023, Tuesday at 3:30PM.
-Make a note in your diary.
+You will learn how to look closely at how to simplify a complex scene, creating an exciting painting ** Details below ** Broadcast live from England on 4 July 2023.

 or message on the Patron WhatsApp